 Being a large country house, the very spacious accommodation comprises eleven double bedrooms; four with super king size six-feet wide "boat beds", one with king size four-poster, three antique standard doubles and three twin-bedded rooms, two en-suites, two bathrooms, and three shower rooms.
 Three of the bedrooms have wash handbasins.

 Combined, the bedrooms can accommodate up to twenty six guests (or more if you wish to bring travel cots and/or blow up beds).
 If there are more than 22 of you we can arrange for the extra futon/single beds to be readied.
 There are also a number of good local Hotels and Bed and Breakfast facilities nearby, and in the village, if you want to have a larger party than can be accommodated at the house.

-There is a very large drawing room with grand piano, seating on comfy leather sofas and armchairs and a forty-inch flat screen LCD television with video and DVD players.
+There is a very large drawing room with grand piano, seating on comfy leather sofas and armchairs and a 55 flat screen LED television with full the Sky package and a dvd/bluray player.
 The dining room adjacent to the verandah seats twenty-four plus.
 There is a library with quarter-size billiard table and table top ping-pong, and a breakfast room.
 The kitchen has two electric ovens with a gas hob and an electric hob (both hobs have four rings),a microwave, two large fridges and a freezer, a dishwasher, an automatic washing machine, kitchen equipment, and cutlery and crockery for twenty-eight guests.

 |Further details outdoors|

 It is set in grounds of about one and a half acres with large lawns and flower gardens to the east and south, very suitable for knockabout tennis games.
 Beyond the gardens is a beautiful valley with views to the sea cliffs and downland.

 There is a beautiful Georgian verandah overlooking the garden, which is perfect for barbeques and/or a relaxing drink.